JPL-IMCE/gov.nasa.jpl.imce.oml.core/README.md

 - ln -s /usr/local/Cellar/scala@2.11/2.11.8_1 scala2.11
 - In Eclipse preferences, set the location for Scala 2.11
 - In Eclipse preferences, set a Java classpath variable: GRADLE_HOME = ~/.gradle
+- Use gradle to build all the projects & generate the Eclipse project metadata needed for import into Eclipse

 ## To clean: